lucaslew/photobook_test/README.md

 ### Prerequisites

-You will need to have two components below to run this project.
+You will need to have components below to run this project.

 ```
 PHP - Laravel Framework, Composer